 She is the author of the Definitely Dominguita chapter book series which was named Best Books of 2021 by School Library Journal, Kirkus and Parents Latina.
-Her new picture book, The Little House of Hope from Neal Porter Books/Holiday House is a semi-autobiographical story about immigrants.
-It will release on May 17, 2022.
+It was recommended by WeAreTeachers.com as one of 21 must-read chapter books for third graders.
+Her picture book, The Little House of Hope from Neal Porter Books/Holiday House is a semi-autobiographical story about immigrants.
+It was named best book of the year by the Chicago Public Library, the New York Public Library and Bank Street College and selected by El Día de los Niños / El Día de Los Libros.